We can offer early years role play equipment to nurseries and schools around the UK to help kids learn about imaginative play.

 Children's role play is important in early ages, as they need to learn how to take part in pretend play and learn socialisation skills.

-All schools and Ofsted-registered early-years providers must ensure that they follow the EYFS so that youngsters are receiving the correct curriculum entitlement.
+All schools and Ofsted-registered early years providers must ensure that they follow the EYFS so that youngsters are receiving the correct curriculum entitlement.

 In a nutshell, the EYFS is an essential curriculum that childminders, preschools, nurseries and school reception classes must offer to all youngsters in their care.

-The Specific Areas, which are introduced to kids from ages 3 and upwards, have a clear focus on Art and Design, where kids use their imagination to play, sing, dance, paint and be creative.
+The Specific Areas, which are introduced to kids from ages 3 and upwards, have a clear focus on Art and Design, where kids use their imagination to play, sing, dance, paint and are creative.

 A huge element of this part of the curriculum is encouraging young ones to play imaginatively, meaning that there is call for nurseries, reception classes and childminders to be able to offer youngsters in their care a wide range of Early-Years Role-Play Equipment.

 For more information on the playground equipment, please complete the enquiry form provided.
 We shall get back to you right away with answers to any questions you may have and further information.

 EYFS encourages children to enjoy pretend-play.
 Playing make-believe games is beneficial for young people of all ages as it helps to stimulate and develop their imagination and creativity.